 Along the Philosophers Path you can find many temples.
 We visited one of those temples, the Honen-in temple.
 I particularly loved the garden, it was so green!

-The final stop on our itinerary for the day was the world-famous Inari Fukushi shrine, known for the thousand vermilion Torii gates.
+One of Kyoto’s must-do activities: visit the famous Inari Fukushi shrine, known for its thousand vermilion Torii gates.

-Following the path below the Torii gates is something I had been dreaming about since booking a ticket to Japan.
-It was indeed very special to walk below the many many gates… Definitely a highlight of our Kyoto trip!
+Following the path below the Torii gates is something I had been dreaming about since I booked our ticket to Japan.
+It was indeed very special to walk below the many gates… Definitely a highlight of our Kyoto trip!

 Kyoto itinerary day 3

-Our third day in Kyoto started with a visit to Kinkakuji temple, also known as the Golden Pavilion.
 We arrived at 8.30am and even though the gates only open at 9am, a crowd had already gathered!
-At 9am exact (the Japanese are very punctual!) the gates were opened and we got to admire the beautiful Golden Pavilion.
+At 9am exactly (the Japanese are very punctual!) the gates were opened and we got to admire the beautiful Golden Pavilion.